City-of-Helsinki/helfi-test-automation-python/README.md

 **2)** IDE with robot framework support.

-     For example: RIDE, Eclipse, Pycharm, VSCode or IntellijIdea.
+     For example: PhpStorm, RIDE, Eclipse, Pycharm, VSCode or IntellijIdea.
+     Remember to download suitable robot framework -plugin for your IDE.
+Eases navigation, readability and such a lot.

 **3)**  [Robot Framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions) Installed